Brand New Table-Service Restaurant Announced For Toy Story Land – The Roundup Rodeo BBQ

 There have been a lot of big things happening at Disney’s Hollywood Studios and even more coming in the near future.
-As reported by The Inquisitr, the third park of Walt Disney World will celebrate its 30th anniversary on Wednesday, May 1, 2019, but big things were revealed on Tuesday.
-Toy Story Land, which opened last year, is going to have a brand new table-service dining location coming and it is going to be called the Roundup Rodeo BBQ.
+As reported by The Inquisitr, the third park of Walt Disney World will celebrate its 30th anniversary on Wednesday, May 1, but big things were revealed on Tuesday.
+Toy Story Land, which opened last year, is going to have a brand new table-service dining location coming, and it is going to be called the Roundup Rodeo BBQ.

 The Disney Parks Blog revealed that the new location will bring a rootin’ tootin’ good time to guests who want to dine like and with a toy.
 It is not yet known if this is going to be a character dining location, but it’s still very early in the development of everything.